pgarber/BUv2/README.md

 $ rake db:seed

 changed to Simplex theme by Bootswatch by replacing custom.css.scss contents with that of bootstrap.css from bootswatch.com Simplex theme

+Got sliders working, merged back to main.
+John is helping with unit tests

+$ rails g migration AddAttributeIdentifier   # then put 4 lines in new migrations file